gofractally/psibase/doc/psidk/src/development/services/standards.md

 ## Standard account names

-Trusted system services have account names which end with `-sys`.
-Only chain operators may create accounts with this suffix.
+Subjective system services have account names which begin with `x-`.
+Only the infrastructure providers may create accounts with this suffix.

 ## Standard actions